oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Entropy of the salt {#salt-entropy}

-The security model that conceals the plaintext claims relies on the fact that the salt cannot be learned or guessed by the attacker.
+The security model that conceals the plaintext claims relies on the fact that salts not revealed to an attacker cannot be learned or guessed by the attacker, even if other salts have been revealed.
 It is vitally important to adhere to this principle.
-As such, the salt MUST be created in such a manner that it is cryptographically random, long enough and has high entropy that it is not practical for the attacker to guess.
-A new salt MUST be chosen for each claim.
+As such, each salt MUST be created in such a manner that it is cryptographically random, long enough, and has high entropy that it is not practical for the attacker to guess.
+A new salt MUST be chosen for each claim independently from other salts.

 ## Minimum length of the salt {#salt_minlength}